2020–21 Motherwell F.C. season: December

 On 3 December, the SPFL awarded Motherwell a 3-0 technical victory over Kilmarnock in relation to their postponed game scheduled for 2 October, and a 3-0 technical victory over St Mirren in relation to their postponed game scheduled for 17 October.
-On 26 December, the two technical victories over Kilmarnock and St Mirren where suspended after appeals from both clubs.
+On 26 December, the two technical victories over Kilmarnock and St Mirren were suspended after appeals from both clubs.

 On 31 December, Stephen Robinson resigned as Motherwell manager following an 8-game winless streak, with Keith Lasley being appointed Interim Manager.

 January

-On 2 January, PJ Morrison was recalled from his loan at Falkirk.
+On 2 January, P. J. Morrison was recalled from his loan at Falkirk.

 On 5 January, Motherwell confirmed that Jordan Archer had left the club after his contract had expired, to sign for Middlesbrough.
 The following day, Callum Lang was recalled from his loan by parent club Wigan Athletic, and goalkeeper Liam Kelly signed on loan from Queens Park Rangers until the end of the season.

 On 7 January, Graham Alexander was appointed as Motherwell's new manager.
 The following day, Ross MacIver was recalled from his loan spell with Greenock Morton.

-On 15 January, Motherwell announced the return of Academy graduate, Steven Lawless on a permanent transfer from Burton Albion, until the end of the 2021-22 season.
+On 15 January, Motherwell announced the return of Academy graduate, Steven Lawless on a permanent transfer from Burton Albion, until the end of the 2021–22 season.

 On 18 January, Motherwells postponed match against Kilmarnock from 2 October was rescheduled for 10 February, and their game against St Mirren originally scheduled for 17 October was rescheduled for 24 February.

 On 21 January, Motherwell announced that Jake Carroll had signed a new contract with the club until the summer of 2023, and the signing of Harry Smith on loan from Northampton Town for the remainder of the season.

 On 28 January, Jordan White left Motherwell to sign for Ross County.
 The following day, Motherwell signed Sam Foley from St Mirren on a contract until the end of the season.